 Court Grants Sweeping Win to Student-Athletes in NCAA Scholarships Class-Action Lawsuit

-SAN FRANCISCO – U.S. District Judge Claudia Wilken overseeing a nationwide class action regarding NCAA-imposed caps to student-athletes’ scholarships today ruled in favor of the class of student-athletes granting their motion for summary judgement, finding the NCAA’s actions to be anticompetitive, causing student-athletes to be compensated less than they would be without the challenged rules, according to Hagens Berman.
+SAN FRANCISCO – U.S. District Judge Claudia Wilken overseeing a nationwide class action regarding NCAA-imposed caps to student-athletes’ scholarships today ruled in favor of the class of student-athletes granting their motion for summary judgment, finding the NCAA’s actions to be anticompetitive, causing student-athletes to be compensated less than they would be without the challenged rules, according to Hagens Berman.

 The ruling clears the way for attorneys to go to trial in December of this year.